-Q21.5: If the hedging or derivative program is going to be revised or changed in the future, should this change be included in the calculation?
+Q 21.6: If a derivative program is going to be revised or changed in the future, should this change be included in the calculation?

-A: Section 7.L.1 states that the company shall also include the appropriate costs and benefits of anticipated future derivative instrument transactions associated with the execution of a clearly defined hedging strategy; and the appropriate costs and benefits of anticipated future derivative instrument transactions associated with non-hedging derivative programs (e.g., replication, income generation) undertaken as part of the investment strategy supporting the policies, provided they are normally modeled as part of the company's risk assessment and evaluation processes.
+A: Section 7.K.1 states that the company shall also include the appropriate costs and benefits of anticipated future derivative instrument transactions associated with the execution of a CDHS and the appropriate costs and benefits of anticipated future derivative instrument transactions associated with non-hedging derivative programs (e.g., replication, income generation) undertaken as part of the investment strategy supporting the policies, provided they are normally modeled as part of the company's risk assessment and evaluation processes.

-Therefore, if changes are going to be made to the hedging or derivative program, some actuaries would include the changes in the model per the requirements of 7.L.1 listed above.
-Other actuaries may wait until the changes are implemented to the hedging program, particularly if the changes to the program are not final or approved.
+If changes are going to be made to a derivative program, some actuaries may include the changes in the model, while other actuaries may wait until the changes are implemented to the derivative program, particularly if the changes to the program are not final or approved.

-If future changes or revisions are going to be included in the model, it would be prudent for the actuary to document the basis for including changes to hedging or derivative programs included in the reserve model.
+If future changes or revisions are going to be included in the model, it would be prudent for the actuary to document the basis for including changes to derivative programs included in the reserve model.

-Q21.6: Do the limitations of projected hedge effectiveness in other reserve and capital calculations such as AG 43 (VACARVM) and C3 Phase 2 apply to the minimum reserve calculation in VM-20?
+Q 21.7: Do the limitations of projected hedge effectiveness in other reserve and capital calculations such as Actuarial Guideline XLIII and C3 Phase 2 apply to the minimum reserve calculation in VM-20?

 A: There are no listed limits to hedge effectiveness in VM-20.
-Section 7.L.2 states that for clearly defined hedging strategies, the company may not assume that residual risks and frictional costs have a value of zero, unless the company demonstrates in the PBR Actuarial Report that "zero" is an appropriate expectation.
+Section 7.K.2 states that for clearly defined hedging strategies, the company may not assume that residual risks and frictional costs have a value of zero, unless the company demonstrates in the PBR Actuarial Report that "zero" is an appropriate expectation.

-Section 7.L.3 states that where one or more material risk factors related to a derivative program is not fully captured within the cash flow model used to calculate CTE 70, the company shall reflect such risk factors by increasing the Stochastic Reserve.
+Also, Section 7.K.3 states that where one or more material risk factors related to a derivative program is not fully captured within the cash flow model used to calculate CTE 70, the company shall reflect such risk factors by increasing the Stochastic Reserve as described in Section 5.E.

-Some actuaries may not use any effectiveness measures since they are not required in VM-20.
-Other actuaries may use effectiveness measures consistent with the hedge effectiveness factors used in their AG 43 and C3 Phase 2 calculations if they have variable annuity business.
+Some actuaries may not use any effectiveness measures because they are not required in VM-20.
+Other actuaries may use effectiveness measures consistent with the hedge effectiveness factors used in their Actuarial Guideline XLIII and C3 Phase II calculations if they have variable annuity business.
 Other actuaries may develop hedge effectiveness factors specifically for the business being modeled for VM-20.
 The actuary may wish to consider whether hedge effectiveness will vary under extremely adverse or favorable scenarios.

-Q21.7: Are there other things that the actuary should take into account when modeling the hedging program?
+Q 21.8: Are there other things that the actuary should take into account when modeling a derivative program?

-A: As discussed in Section 7.L.2, some actuaries would aim to capture the practical realities associated with hedging and the modeling of hedging - frequency of rebalancing, transaction costs, margin costs, basis risk, gap risk, pricing risk, parameter estimation, assumption limitations and trading limits.
+A: As discussed in Section 7.K.2, some actuaries would aim to fully capture the practical realities associated with the program and the modeling of the program-frequency of rebalancing, transaction costs, margin costs, basis risk, gap risk, pricing risk, parameter estimation, assumption limitations, and trading limits.
 These actuaries would determine these other costs and limitations in the framework of the tail scenarios that end up determining the Stochastic Reserve.